shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 ## Link a GitLab.com account

-Follow this guideline if you have a legacy Customers Portal profile to sign in.
+Follow this guideline if you have a legacy Customers Portal profile to log in.

 To link a GitLab.com account to your Customers Portal profile: